Family Code 6344 May Give the Winner Attorney's Fees in a Domestic Violence Action

 What fees are available to a person who prevails in a domestic violence restraining order action?

-Family Code 6344 references "attorney's fees and costs for commencing and maintaining the proceeding."
-This includes attorney's fees, and costs (money paid as part of the litigation process that is separate from fees) incurred in connection with the domestic violence restraining order case.
+Family Code 6344 references "attorney's fees and costs."
+This includes the money paid to an attorney for representation (fees) and money paid as part of the litigation process that is separate from fees (costs) incurred in connection with the domestic violence restraining order case.

 Let us assume you prevailed on your request for a domestic violence restraining order.
 The court issued a 3-year (or 5-year) restraining order protecting you from the Respondent.